lmiller1990/design-pattenrns-for-vuejs/PROPS.md

 In the future, you also need to build React and Angular components using the same CSS and guidelines.
 All three of the integrations could make use of the `validateVariant` function and test.
 It's the core business logic.

 This distinction is important.
-When we use Vue Test Utils methods (such as `mount()` and `classes()`) we are verifying that the Vue UI layer is working correctly.
+When we use Testing Library methods (such as `render`) and DOM APIs (like `classList`) we are verifying that the Vue UI layer is working correctly.
 The test for `validateVariant` is for our business logic.
 These differences are sometimes called *concerns*.
 One piece of code is concerned with the UI.
 The other is concerned with the business logic.

 Separating them is good.
 It makes your code easier to test and maintain.
 This concept is known as *separation of concerns*.
 We will revisit this throughout the book.